straw-hat-team/commanded/guides/explanations/commands.md

 #### Which consistency guarantee should I use?

-When dispatching a command using `consistency: :strong` the dispatch will block until all of the strongly consistent event handlers and process managers have handled all events created by the command.
+When dispatching a command using `consistency: :strong` the dispatch will block until all of the strongly consistent event handlers have handled all events created by the command.
 This guarantees that when you receive the `:ok` response from dispatch, your strongly consistent read models will have been updated and can safely be queried.

 Strong consistency helps to alleviate problems and workarounds you would otherwise encounter when dealing with eventual consistency in your own application.
 Use `:strong` consistency when you want to query a read model immediately after dispatching a command.
 You **must** also configure the event handler to use `:strong` consistency.

-Using `:eventual` consistency, or omitting the `consistency` option, will cause the command dispatch to immediately return without waiting for any event handlers or process managers.
+Using `:eventual` consistency, or omitting the `consistency` option, will cause the command dispatch to immediately return without waiting for any event handlers.
 The handlers run independently, and asynchronously, in the background, therefore you will need to deal with potentially stale read model data.

 #### Configure default consistency